pierrebaudot/infotopopy/docs/topological_learning.rst

 .. image::  images/figure_Attneave-Gestalt_complete.png

-Since then Information theory has provided its central functions: the loss functions: Maximum entropy is at the root of Jaynes and may statistical physic inference model, maximum mutual information (infomax) was stated and studied  by Linsker, Nadal and Parga, and Bell and Sejnowsky and formalized ICA principles and Hebbian plasticity, generalizing PCA to non-linear cases, Boltzmann Machine minimized the KL-divergence... untill current Deep Convolutional Neural Networks (CNN) that basically minimize cross entropy or "deformed" functions of it like the focal loss (very close indeed to a "deformed probability"!).
+Since then Information theory has provided machine learning's central functions: the loss functions: Maximum entropy is at the root of Jaynes and may statistical physic inference model, maximum mutual information (infomax) was stated and studied  by Linsker, Nadal and Parga, and Bell and Sejnowsky and formalized ICA principles and Hebbian plasticity, generalizing PCA to non-linear cases, Boltzmann Machine minimized the KL-divergence... untill current Deep Convolutional Neural Networks (CNN) that basically minimize cross entropy or "deformed" functions of it like the focal loss (very close indeed to a "deformed probability"!).
 The principles stayed the same,